A Guide to the Best Secured Credit Cards of 2024

 The Capital One Secured card stands out thanks to its flexible deposit policy.
 Unlike most other secured credit cards, your credit limit can exceed the amount that you put down as collateral.
 To get an initial line of $200, you'll be required to make a minimum security deposit of $49, $99, or $200 (depending on your creditworthiness).

-Not only is this one of the best secured credit cards with low deposit requirements, but it's also unique when it comes to fees.
+The card is also unique when it comes to fees.
 The Secured Mastercard from Capital One doesn't have an annual membership, foreign transaction, or balance transfer costs.

 However, you'll be charged the standard $10 or 3% of the amount for each cash advance and up to $40 per item when you make a late payment.